Few sensations are more annoying than a blocked ear.

 Most blockages come down to ear wax removal gone wrong, not too little wax.

-The gold standard of home care.
-Place two to three drops of room‑temperature olive oil into the affected ear twice daily for up to five days.
+Place 2-3 drops of room-temperature olive oil into the affected ear twice a day for up to five days.
+The oil softens hardened wax so jaw movement can escort it outward.

 Popular Hacks to Avoid and Why